 The Families Association (FA) works with the Development Office to create a partnership of joyful philanthropy.
 The Development Office is the hub of all fundraising activities at The Bush School.
-Major events include the Annual Fund, Celebrate Bush and Lower School Grandparents and Special Friends Day.
+Major events include the Annual Fund, Celebrate Bush, Lower School Grandparents and Special Friends Day, and Parent University.
 The team is dedicated to creating and supporting opportunities for families to come together to engage, converse, reflect and move forward together as a community.
 A few of the ways you can volunteer are listed below.

 One key aspect of the FA and Development Office relationship is for a parent/guardian to serve as the Chair of the Annual Fund Family Campaign.
 Gifts to the Annual Fund at all levels go directly to financial aid, programs, curriculum, teacher salaries, classroom supplies and equipment, and more.
 Each fall, our current families participate in a six-week abbreviated Annual Fund campaign.
 We seek 100% parent participation over the course of the campaign by involving the entire Bush community.

 Appointed by the Director of Development and Head of School, the Annual Fund Chair serves a one-year term.
-Together with the Annual Fund Class Leads (one per grade level), the Annual Fund Chair works closely with Emma Dubery, Annual Giving Manager, and Libby Singer, Associate Director of Development, on this important fundraising initiative.
+Together with the Annual Fund Class Leads (one per grade level), the Annual Fund Chair works closely with Emma Dubery, Annual Giving Manager, on this important fundraising initiative.

 Every year, families, faculty, staff, alumni and grandparents come together to celebrate our community and to broaden accessibility to experiential education for a greater number of families.
 Celebrate Bush is a community event that is evolving in scope from a traditional auction format to a more inclusive gathering welcoming to everyone in the Bush community.
 This event is coordinated by a group of volunteers who, together with the Events and Community Engagement Manager, work on a variety of different aspects of the event, from class art project coordination to decorating the event space to securing corporate sponsors.
 Since 2014, all proceeds raised at Celebrate Bush have directly supported financial aid.
 The Bush School budgets $4M per year on financial aid and Celebrate Bush is an important part of making that funding possible.